Do you have an idea for a post or have a question that you'd like answered? Send it to us!

 Lets be honest, who doesn't love pasta?
 One of the benefits of staying active is that you have more flexibility when it comes to your favorite dishes.
 When it comes to pasta, a whole wheat or higher fiber/protein option is always the most nutritious, but regular white pasta can easily be part of a balanced diet when eaten in moderation.

-In fact, athletes and those training for a race may feel better knowing that enjoying refined carbohydrates right after their workout may actually decrease recovery time.
+In fact, athletes and those training for a race may benefit from enjoying refined carbohydrates right after their workout due to their potential to decrease recovery time.
 Refined carbohydrates, such as white pasta, breads, and bagels, offer a higher glycemic index indicating quicker digestion and more potentially more complete replenishment of necessary glycogen stores.

 So, how can we enjoy our pasta dishes to the fullest, mix-up the usual ingredients, and get the most bang for our buck nutritionally?
 Veggie-based sauces are a great way to hit all of these marks.
 Try one of these options!